Parami and CMA students collaborated to empower youths' leadership in environmental issues

 Environmental Club was founded in the 2023 Fall semester.
 The Club launched its first campaign called 3Rs: reduce, reuse, and recycle in our daily lives to reduce plastic at the individual level, encouraging the Parami community to participate.

-About Environmental Club
+About the Environmental Club